-- The model does not include the possibility of future vaccination $(S \rightarrow R)$. - The model does not include deaths.
+- The model includes on/off distancing, but does not include masks or any other non-pharmaceutical interventions. - The model does not include the possibility of future vaccination $(S \rightarrow R)$. - The model does not include deaths.
 Dead people are treated as "recovered" they have been exposed to the disease and are no longer spreading it.
 This simplification does not change the analysis of the spread of the epidemic, but the terminology is ethically questionable and presumably reduces the amount of attention given to one of the most important variables.